shawjef3/DepthFirst/README.md

 Clever readers will realize that this is similar to the way Stream works.
 If you have a Stream that is the result of various operations, and then ask for an element, the data structure will perform the minimum work to get it.

-I have not analyzed the memory use of Stackless.
+I have not analyzed the memory use of DepthFirst.

 # Use